Social Sciences Programs

 In other words, a minor is concrete proof of a specific level of achievement beyond any stated interest.
 It adds to your breath of understanding.
 A minor thus has the potential to provide you with an edge over your competitors in the job market while complementing or counterbalancing your main area of study.

 An academic minor is a student's declared secondary or even tertiary field of study during his or her undergraduate studies.

-A minor is very similar to a major in that in emphasizes a specific area of study.
-In a way it can be a considered a less extensive double major.
-In this sense it is good marketing tool.
-It enables you to graduate in a reasonable time while exploring a second area of interest and enhancing your employability.
+A minor is very similar to a major in that it emphasizes a specific area of study.
+In a way it can be considered a less extensive double major.
+In this sense, it is a good marketing tool.
+It enables you to graduate in a reasonable time while exploring the second area of interest and enhancing your employability.

 Currently, we are offering eleven minors for you to choose from: